Fat binary: NeXTSTEP Multi-Architecture Binaries

-Fat binaries were a feature of NeXT's NeXTSTEP/OPENSTEP operating system, starting with NeXTSTEP 3.1.
-In NeXTSTEP, they were called "Multi-Architecture Binaries".
+Fat binaries are a feature of NeXT's NeXTSTEP/OPENSTEP operating system, starting with NeXTSTEP 3.1.

+In NeXTSTEP, they are called "Multi-Architecture Binaries".
 Multi-Architecture Binaries were originally intended to allow software to be compiled to run both on NeXT's Motorola 68k-based hardware and on Intel IA-32-based PCs running NeXTSTEP, with a single binary file for both platforms.

-It was later used to allow OPENSTEP applications to run on PCs and the various RISC platforms OPENSTEP supported.
-Multi-Architecture Binary files are in a special archive format, in which a single file stores one or more Mach-O subfiles for each architecture supported by the Multi-Architecture Binary.
+It was then used to allow OPENSTEP applications to run on PCs and the other platforms OPENSTEP supported (m68k/SPARC/PA-RISC).

+Multi-Architecture (fat) binaries are a feature of the Mach-O format.

+The tool chain and the IDE were extended to easily cross-compile.
+There were some checkboxes to select which architectures to include.

 Every Multi-Architecture Binary starts with a structure (struct fat_header) containing two unsigned integers.
 The first integer ("magic") is used as a magic number to identify this file as a Fat Binary.
 The second integer (nfat_arch) defines how many Mach-O Files the archive contains (how many instances of the same program for different architectures).
 After this header, there are nfat_arch number of fat_arch structures (struct fat_arch).
 This structure defines the offset (from the start of the file) at which to find the file, the alignment, the size and the CPU type and subtype which the Mach-O binary (within the archive) is targeted at.

-The version of the GNU Compiler Collection shipped with the Developer Tools was able to cross-compile source code for the different architectures on which NeXTStep was able to run.
+The version of the GNU Compiler Collection shipped with the Developer Tools was able to cross-compile source code for the different architectures on which NeXTSTEP was able to run.
 For example, it was possible to choose the target architectures with multiple '-arch' options (with the architecture as argument).
-This was a convenient way to distribute a program for NeXTStep running on different architectures.
+This was a convenient way to distribute a program for NeXTSTEP running on different architectures.

-It was also possible to create libraries (e.g. using NeXTStep's libtool) with different targeted object files.
+It was also possible to create libraries (e.g. using NeXTSTEP's libtool) with different targeted object files.